S-Spektrum-M/catalyst/DOCS/DOCS.md

 ### Behavior

-- If a profile is active and a matching section exists, its rules are applied in addition to the global ones.
+- If a profile is active and a matching section exists, its ignore rules are applied in addition to the global ones.
 - Files ignored via `.catalystignore` are completely excluded from the compilation step and dependency graph.